 Barcode Verification is all about making sure that your bar codes meet compliance labelling standards.
 In a nutshell, the goal of verification is to predict or ensure the readability of a barcode.
 The verification of a bar code tells you everything you need to know about how that particular bar code, and any of those bar codes printed on the same printer, should perform in any environment with a wide range of scanners.

 Barcode verifiers are precision instruments that are designed to predict how well a bar code will be read by a typical scanner.
-These devices are necessary for any company where compliance labeling is an issue.
-We've all been in a line up at the check out counter and witnessed the failure of a scanner reading a particular barcode.
-Not only is barcode scanning failure a waste time during a point of sale transaction, it can mean significant fines, a loss of business and the inclusion of an inferior product in the production and storage process.
+These devices are necessary for any company where compliance labelling is an issue.
+We've all been in a lineup at the checkout counter and witnessed the failure of a scanner reading a particular barcode.
+Not only is barcode scanning failure a waste of time during a point of sale transaction, but it can also mean significant fines, a loss of business and the inclusion of an inferior product in the production and storage process.
 See all our barcode verifiers here.

 Automated Identification and Data Capture

 Automated Identification and Data Capture or AIDC has revolutionized the way companies do business.
 As a method of identifying objects, collecting data about them, and entering that data directly into computer systems with any human input, AIDC is the foundation upon which all business transactions take place.
 When this process fails, the entire business transaction between the manufacturer and the consumer is compromised.
 Hence the huge fines, for example, laid against suppliers whose barcode labels are repeatedly misread.
 Barcode failure is no longer an option.

 The barcode, which first appeared around 1975, is virtually everywhere.
 It is rare to come across a product that does not have a bar code associated with it somewhere in its life cycle.
 It is probably the least expensive and most reliable method of identifying products and recording that data into a computer.
 There are three Barcoding Phases:

 1. Printed but not widely used - 1975 - 1990